Wireless charging explained: Power your iPhone or Android phone wire-free

 The main wireless standard is Qi (pronounced "chee").
 Qi is a standard that has been developed by the Wireless Power Consortium (WPC) for inductive charging over distances of up to 40mm.

-Qi wireless charging has been adopted by many of the major smartphone manufacturers: Samsung, Apple, Sony, LG, HTC, Huawei, Nokia (HMD), Motorola and Blackberry.
-It's also being incorporated inside numerous vehicles now too - see below.
+Qi wireless charging has been adopted by many smartphone manufacturers, including Samsung, Apple, Sony, Honor, Oppo, OnePlus, Huawei, Nokia (HMD), Motorola and Xiaomi.
+It's been incorporated inside numerous vehicles now too.

-Another wireless charging standard was Powermat.
-It was used by some retailers such as Starbucks to enable customers to charge their phones.
-But it lost the format war, if you like, so Powermat said in 2018 that it would develop commercial wireless charging technology compatible with Qi.

 Qi has three separate power specifications, beginning with low power, which is primarily what we're talking about here, for charging mobile devices.
 At the moment there are several wattages that can be applied to this.
-5W is a minimum, while some handsets support 7.5W, 10W and even up to 15W - this higher wattage is supported by some newer devices like the Huawei Mate 20 Pro.
+5W is a minimum, while some handsets support 7.5W, 10W and up to 15W and then onto 30W in a later version of the standard.

-There is a medium power spec which can deliver up to 120W and is used for monitors and laptops.
-And there is a high spec that can deliver up to 1kW to power devices such as kitchen utensils.
+However, individual companies have developed their own technologies to deliver faster wireless charging speeds.
+Oppo and OnePlus have wireless charging up to 50W, while Honor has pushed all the way up to 100W with the Honor Magic 4 Pro.
+These types of speeds do require a proprietary charging stand, however, and aren't generally supported by third party manufacturers.

 Who sells wireless charging mats and stands?

-Many peripheral manufacturers now have their own wireless chargers including Anker, Belkin, Logitech and Mophie.
+Many peripheral manufacturers now have their own wireless chargers including Anker, Belkin, Logitech, Moshi and Mophie.
 Some of these look like mats or pads, others like desk stands.

-Wireless charging is now appearing in a variety of places; Swedish flat-pack extraordinaire Ikea has a number of pieces of furniture, mainly side tables and lamps, that have Qi wireless charging built into them.
+Wireless charging is has appeared in a variety of places; Swedish flat-pack extraordinaire Ikea has a number of pieces of furniture, mainly side tables and lamps, that have Qi wireless charging built into them.
 The furniture chain sells standalone wireless charging pads too, as well as a range of cases for different phones.

 Can I get wireless charging in my car?